zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/personal-alert-button.md

 PAB is an alert device that can be installed in an elderly’s home.
 When a senior in distress activates the PAB, a distress signal will be sent to either a [Senior Activity Centre (SAC)](https://www.healthhub.sg/a-z/medical-and-care-facilities/8/senior_activity_centre){:target="_blank"} or [CareLine](https://www.singhealth.com.sg/rhs/live-well/CareLine/about-us){:target="_blank"}, which is a 24-hour telecare service provided by Changi General Hospital (CGH).

-PAB enables 10-second audio recordings to be sent from distressed seniors to staff from SAC and CareLine.
-Upon receiving the recordings, staff will triage the situation and respond accordingly.
-If necessary, staff may communicate with the distressed senior using the
-PAB’s 4G technology which enables two-way communication.
+Upon receiving a distress alert from the PAB, staff will triage the situation and respond accordingly.
+The staff may communicate with the distressed senior using the PAB’s 4G technology which enables two-way communication, or use a 10 second audio recording to triage the situation within the household.

 <figure style="text-align: center">
   <img